Portujua/medicosapp/fe/README.md

-Basic App
+Scaffolar 2
 ===========

-This is project should serve as a base to start any web application based on AngularJS.
-It contains a bunch of libraries included.
+The AngularJS' scaffolding tool for single page websites.

+This project is an application skeleton for a typical AngularJS web app.
+You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

+Scaffolar contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

 ## Getting Started